shopbeam/flash-widget-example/README.md

  - `widgetUuid`: the uuid copied from the img element id above
  - `imageUrl`: image url (src) on the img element above

-Here's a template version of the flash embed:
+Here's a template version of the flash embed which has placeholders for all the required values:

 ``` html
 <script class="shopbeam-script" type="text/javascript" src="https://www.shopbeam.com/js/widget.loader.js" async="true">